 GOAL 1 Security and Business Continuity.
-The Montana Judicial Branch shall provide the infrastructure and disaster-recovery tools to ensure the security, reliability, continuity, availability, and integrity of data, information, and systems.
+The Montana Judicial Branch shall GUAL I provide the infrastructure and disaster-recovery tools to ensure the security, reliability, continuity, availability, and integrity of data, information, and systems.
 Objective 1.
-The Judicial Branch will develop security policies consistent with state policies, including procedures for authenticating electronic documents. a.
-Develop and maintain FullCourt Enterprise security policies consistent with the access rules adopted by the Supreme Court, the District Court Clerks, and the Courts of Limited Jurisdiction Automation Committees. b.
-Consider adoption of appropriate enterprise security policies advanced by the State of Montana c.
-Ensure that any electronic filing system follows best practices for authentication of electronic documents as recommended by the Electronic Filing and Access Task Force.
-Objective d.
+The Judicial Branch will develop security policies consistent with state policies, Objective including procedures for authenticating electronic documents. a.
+Upon the adoption of the currently suspended Public Access and Privacy Rules, develop and maintain information security policies consistent with the access rules adopted by the Supreme Court and consider adopting appropriate enterprise security policies advanced by the State of Montana. b.
+Continue to ensure that any electronic filing system follows the best practices for authentication of electronic documents as recommended by the Electronic Filing and Access Task Force. c.
 Review and develop retention policies and procedures for electronic work products based on best practices.
-2. The Commission on Technology will review and approve security policies and Objective measures, consistent with state policies and measures for the Judicial Branch.
-The COT will provide governance support to the Information Technology Division when implementing such policies and measures. a.
+Objective 2.
+The Commission on Technology will review and approve security policies and measures, consistent with state policies and measures for the Judicial Branch.
+The COT will provide governance support to the Information Technology Division when implementing such policies and measures.
 Review, approve and recommend to the Court, security policies presented to the Commission on Technology by IT Division Security. b.
-Provide direction and backing to IT Division Security in execution of COT approved and Court ordered security policies. c.
-The IT Division will develop Artificial Intelligence employee usage and cybersecurity policies for the Branch.
+Provide direction and backing to IT Division Security in execution of COT approved and Court ordered security policies.
+Objective 3.
+The Judicial Branch will assess risk, relative to security, availability, reliability, integrity, and continuity and develop a disaster recovery plan for all court information.
+Develop a detailed disaster recovery and business continuity plan for all court information and systems. b.
+Provide enhanced training to Judicial Branch employees on computer and network security, cyber security risk recognition, and the importance of backup procedures/responsibilities. c.
+Collaborate with the Department of Administration's Information Technology Services Division to complete a comprehensive inventory of Judicial Branch applications and identify systems that may be vulnerable to cyber security risks.
+Develop a plan to implement protection appliances and measures consistent with the state's initiatives and policies. d.
+Implement real-time incident response/threat detection.